 - Heme iron, derived from hemoglobin and myoglobin of animal food sources (meat, seafood, poultry), is the most easily absorbable form (15% to 35%) and contributes 10% or more of our total absorbed iron.

-- Non-heme iron is derived from plants and iron-fortified foods and is less-well absorbed.
+- Non-heme iron is derived from plants and iron-fortified foods and is less well absorbed.

-Despite its relative abundance in the environment and the relatively low daily iron requirements (10mg ingested/1 mg absorbed) of humans, iron is often a growth-limiting nutrient in the human diet.
+Despite its relative abundance in the environment and the relatively low daily iron requirements (10 mg ingested/1 mg absorbed) of humans, iron is often a growth-limiting nutrient in the human diet.
 Low intake of iron accounts for most anemia in developed countries and is responsible for nearly half of the anemias in non-industrialized nations.
-One reason for the lack of adequate iron absorption is that upon exposure to oxygen, iron forms highly insoluble oxides which are unavailable for absorption in the human gastrointestinal tract.
+One reason for the lack of adequate iron absorption is that upon exposure to oxygen, iron forms highly insoluble oxides, which are unavailable for absorption in the human gastrointestinal tract.
 Human enterocytes contain apical membrane-bound enzymes whose activity can be regulated and which function to reduce insoluble ferric (Fe3+) to absorbable ferrous (Fe2+) ions.

 Although iron deficiency is a relatively common problem, it is not the only extreme of the iron-balance spectrum that must be avoided.
 Iron overload can be particularly damaging to the heart, liver, and endocrine organs.
 Excess ferrous iron forms free hydroxyl radicals via the Fenton reaction that cause damage to tissues through oxidative reactions with lipids, proteins, and nucleic acids.
 Thus, dietary iron absorption and factors affecting bioavailability in the body are tightly regulated where possible.

 The absorption of most dietary iron occurs in the duodenum and proximal jejunum and depends heavily on the physical state of the iron atom.
 At physiological pH, iron exists in the oxidized, ferric (Fe3+) state.
 To be absorbed, iron must be in the ferrous (Fe2+) state or bound by a protein such as heme.
 The low pH of gastric acid in the proximal duodenum allows a ferric reductase enzyme, duodenal cytochrome B (Dcytb), on the brush border of the enterocytes to convert the insoluble ferric (Fe3+) to absorbable ferrous (Fe2+) ions.
-The gastric acid production plays a key role in plasma iron homeostasis.
+Gastric acid production plays a key role in plasma iron homeostasis.
 When proton-pump inhibiting drugs such as omeprazole are used, iron absorption is greatly reduced.
 Once ferric iron is reduced to ferrous iron in the intestinal lumen, a protein on the apical membrane of enterocytes called divalent metal cation transporter 1 (DMT1) transports iron across the apical membrane and into the cell.
 Levels of DMT1 and Dcytb are upregulated in the hypoxic environment of the intestinal mucosa by hypoxia-inducible factor-2 (HIF-2α).

 The duodenal pH-dependent process of iron absorption is inhibited or enhanced by certain dietary compounds.

-- Enhancers of iron absorption are dominated by the effect of ascorbic acid (vitamin C) which can overcome the effects of all dietary inhibitors when it is included in a diet with high non-heme iron availability (usually a meal heavy in vegetables).
-Ascorbic acid forms a chelate with ferric (Fe3+) iron in the low pH of the stomach which persists and remains soluble in the alkaline environment of the duodenum.
+- Enhancers of iron absorption are dominated by the effect of ascorbic acid (vitamin C), which can overcome the effects of all dietary inhibitors when it is included in a diet with high non-heme iron availability (usually a meal heavy in vegetables).
+Ascorbic acid forms a chelate with ferric (Fe3+) iron in the low pH of the stomach, which persists and remains soluble in the alkaline environment of the duodenum.

 Ferritin is a hollow, spherical protein consisting of 24 subunits that potentiate the storage and regulation of iron levels within the body.
 Iron is stored in the Fe3+ state on the inside of the ferritin sphere through incorporation into a solid crystalline mineral called ferrihydrite [FeO(OH)]8[FeO(H2PO4)].